MaryamAsgarinezhad/obsidian/DevOps/Ansible.md

 Make a new **directory called templates in the location of tasks (base tasks in most of the times).** Then you can add a config file (from local server and remote host), like the sshd_config to this directory in a jinja2 format:
 ![[Pasted image 20240601130425.png]]
 - jinja2 is the default type of template files in ansible.

+Then we can add variables to those files from our 'host variables'